clitnak/rpotter/README.md

 # Raspberry Potter
-Use a wand to control the IoT (Internet of Things)
+Use a wand to control SmartThings

 You'll need:
 - Raspberry Pi